 Why PDP Imagery Matters

-Product Detail Pages (PDPs) are often the most influential part of the e-commerce journey.
-They’re where shoppers decide whether a dress drapes the right way, jeans will fit their body type, or sneakers will pair with a jacket already in their cart.
+Product Detail Pages (PDPs) are often the most influential part of the ecommerce journey.
+They are where shoppers decide whether a dress drapes the right way, jeans will fit their body type, or sneakers will pair with a jacket already in their cart.
+High-quality product images need to provide both confidence and context before a shopper is ready to buy.

-To understand what most shapes those decisions, Stylitics partnered with Aha Studio to survey 411 shoppers across multiple cohorts.
-The study tested different types of product imagery and styling formats to uncover which visuals build the most confidence and inspire purchase intent.
+To understand what shapes those decisions, Stylitics partnered with Aha Studio to survey 411 shoppers across multiple cohorts.
+The study tested product images, on-model product shots, and styling formats to identify which visuals build the most confidence and inspire purchase intent.

 The findings were clear:

-76% of shoppers prefer on-model photos over flat lays or collages because they better communicate drape, proportion, and styling context.
+76% of shoppers preferred on-model photos over flat lays or collages because they better communicated drape, proportion, and styling context.

 Do Shoppers Trust AI-Generated Images?